 Read more about the quarterly Labour Force Survey (LFS) and the subject pages regarding Labour force participation, Employment and Unemployment Labour, earnings and income.

 More documentation on the quarterly LFS.

 3 Statistical processing

-The monthly Labour Force Survey is based on sample with interviews.
-The figures are therefore weighted with administrative resources.
+The monthly Labour Force Survey is based on sample with interviews and the figures are weighted with administrative resources.